mhay10/uccs_tennis_site_v2/README.md

 # UCCS Tennis Site V2

-A website for managing multiple World Team Tennis (WTT) tournaments and providing a public view of courts and scores of the currently active one
+A website for managing multiple World Team Tennis (WTT) tournaments and providing a public view of courts and scores of the currently active tournament

 ## Database